raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     FALSE Residuals   19    170     8.9
     FALSE ---
     FALSE Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

     TukeyHSD(aov2, which = "Region")

+    FALSE   Tukey multiple comparisons of means
+    FALSE     95% family-wise confidence level
+    FALSE
+    FALSE Fit: aov(formula = PC2 ~ Region, data = pcadata)
+    FALSE
+    FALSE $Region
+    FALSE              diff        lwr       upr p adj
+    FALSE CA3-CA1  35.74129  31.414508  40.06807 0e+00
+    FALSE DG-CA1   12.96556   9.277639  16.65348 1e-07
+    FALSE DG-CA3  -22.77573 -27.009049 -18.54241 0e+00

+PC2 is an excellent variable for summarizing brain region differences because all three are signficantly different from one another (Tukey test, p&lt;&lt;&lt;0.001 for all three comparisons).
+Thus, we can use PC2 on the X axis to aid vizualization of the influence of treatment on PC3 and PC4.

+    TukeyHSD(aov2, which = "Region")